You’re likely familiar with the idea that shorter videos are better.

 This isn’t to say that you should cut a 4-minute video down to 2 minutes.
 Some of your content might require longer videos.
 But the stats suggest that you should strongly consider eliminating the last 30 seconds from a 2-minute, 30-second video to keep your retention rate high.

-What about explainer videos more than 3 minutes long?
+What about videos more than 3 minutes long?

 Just like a piece of writing, an explainer video should be only as long as it needs to be.

-An explainer video’s purpose is to explain a product, service, or virtually anything in bite-sized information.
+An explainer’s purpose is to explain a product, service, or virtually anything in bite-sized information.
 That means the shorter it is, the better results it will achieve (based on its essential purpose).

-Here’s how to determine how long your explainer video should be:
+Here’s how to determine how long your explainer clip should be:

 - If possible, squeeze your script into a 1-minute video.
 This time range has the best viewer retention.